The quantum criticality of the Standard Model and the hierarchy problem: Conclusions

-Naturalness is often used as a guiding principle in the formulation of SM extensions, yet its meaning, closely tied to subtle quantum corrections in the Higgs mass, remains interpretation dependent.
-In this work we have revisited the notion of fine-tuning present in the hierarchy problem, from the viewpoint of critical phenomena.
-For this, we have studied the phase structure of the SM class of theories using the functional Renormalization Group (fRG), a Wilsonian and mass-dependent RG scheme that offers a distinct perspective to the common perturbative approaches.
-Within this framework, we strengthen the interrelation between the hierarchy problem and the near-quantum criticality of the SM.
+To add to the understanding of these pressing questions, in this work we revisited the notion of fine-tuning present in the hierarchy problem from the viewpoint of critical phenomena.
+For this, we have studied the phase structure of the SM class of theories using the functional Renormalization Group (fRG), a Wilsonian and mass-dependent renormalization group scheme that offers a distinct perspective to the common perturbative approaches.
+The developed framework allowed deepening the understanding of the hierarchy problem by emphasizing that SM-like theories with a new scale are not only quadratically fine-tuned in the conventional sense, but also near quantum critical.
+We stressed that, extrapolating the low energy description up to some large new physics scale not only imposes conditions on quadratic corrections, but logarithmic contributions must also be considered in the tuning, which is relevant for UV completions of the SM.
+In particular, we showed that the near criticality implies an enhanced tuning in the neighborhood of the SM theory space that should be acknowledged in naturalness studies, especially regarding the little hierarchy problem.

-We began by reviewing the RG flow of the Higgs mass and its implications on the theory's phase diagram and special trajectories.
+In this paper we first reviewed the RG flow of the Higgs mass and its implications on the theory's phase diagram and special trajectories.
 The IR regularization intrinsic to the fRG, together with its ability to account for power-law running, allowed us to track the evolution of the effective Higgs potential along the RG-flow, akin to a finite-temperature system.
-This feature enabled a detailed analysis of the phase diagram, including the identification of the critical surface and associated distinct trajectories (e.g. scale invariant), in a intuitive and graphical way.
+This feature enabled a detailed analysis of the phase diagram, including the identification of the critical surface and associated distinct trajectories (e.g. the scale invariant one), in a intuitive and graphical way.